(Added at v1.2)

-- In Weather Options, check the Include Weather Information option if you want to display current and forecasted weather conditions at the incident location.
-Check Celsius-Kilometers to display wind speed in such unit.
-You can also use the Select Weather Layers button to select any weather related layers—such as radar or precipitation—from the currently selected web map that need to be displayed on the map when the weather tab is selected.
-Most importantly if you want the layers used in the widget to stay on when you activate the widget, check Disable layer visibility management.
+- Optionally, in Weather Options, check the Include Weather Information to display current and forecasted weather conditions at the incident location.
+Check Celsius-Kilometers to display wind speed in these units.
+You can also click the Select Weather Layers button to select any weather-related layers—such as radar or precipitation—from the currently selected web map that need to be displayed on the map when the weather tab is selected.
+Optionally, if you want the layers used in the widget to stay on when you activate the widget, check Disable layer visibility management.

 - The Incident tab is selected by default.

-- To specify a buffer distance to the incident, drag the slider or manually input a value and press the enter key.
+- To specify a buffer distance to the incident, drag the slider or manually input a value and press Enter.

-When you manually input a distance value , the buffer slider will not dynamically changed until you press the enter key to submit the actual buffer value.
+When you manually input a distance value, the buffer slider will not be dynamically changed until you press Enter to submit the actual buffer value.

 - Locate an incident on the map by using one of the Locate Incident drawing tools.
-Click the Clear Incident icon to clear the incident.
+Click the Clear Incident button to clear the incident.

 - Click other tabs—such as Weather, Demographics, and Fire Stations—that are configured in the widget to view the analyzed information for specified layers.
 You can scroll the widget panel horizontally to view additional results.